-State Law as of January 1, 2022

-Only two license states have no wholesaler pricing restrictions.
-Among the remaining states that are license states for one or more beverage types, the most common restriction is on extending retailer credit (28 states), followed by post-and-hold40 (18 states), banning or restricting volume discounts (16 states), and minimum markup/maximum discount requirements (eight states).
+State Law as of January 1, 2023.
+Only three license states have no wholesaler pricing restrictions.
+Among the remaining states that are license states for one or more beverage types:

-Trends in Wholesaler Pricing Restrictions

-Since 2016, four states have amended their post-and-hold provisions.
+- 29 states have restrictions on extending retailer credit - 18 states have post-and-hold policies30 - 16 states ban or restrict volume discounts - 8 states have minimum markup/maximum discount requirements

-Exhibits 2.32-2.35 present detailed, state-by-state information for wholesaler pricing policies for beer.
+Exhibits 2.32 and 2.33 present detailed, state-by-state information for volume discounts for beer and minimum markup, maximum discount for beer.